Team headshots by Lezli+Rose

 Whilst incubated by Right to Succeed, the team tested approaches for facilitating learning and practice development through facilitating partnerships, hosting learning webinars and convening funders.
 We know our place-based methods work.

-Alongside growing our team, capacity and knowledge of this sector, Place Matters has applied to become an independent legal entity registered by the Charity Commission, so we can continue to support and enable this work.
+We grew our team, capacity and knowledge of the sector.
+Place Matters became an independent legal entity registered by the Charity Commission to continue our mission to support and enable this work.

 We are grateful to the ecosystem of partners and supporters who have helped bring Place Matters to life, through their expertise, funding, collaboration and spirit.
 Our founding partners were Right to Succeed, Black Thrive Global, Tamarack Institute, Renaisi, Government Outcomes Lab and West London Zone.
 These partners formed a Steering Group which oversaw, advised on and continues to participate in the delivery of our work.